 3 Healthy lentil recipes perfect for weight loss and a vegetarian diet

-Lentils are growing in popularity, perhaps because they cook quickly and are an excellent protein source for vegetarian and vegan diets.
+Lentils are growing in popularity, perhaps because they cook quickly and are an excellent protein source for plant-based diets.
 There are many different varieties on the market that work well for salads and soups.
-Try these healthy lentil recipes for your weight loss plan.
+Try these healthy lentil recipes from the MyNetDiary Premium recipe collection.

 The word lentil derives from the Latin, lenticula, or lens.
 Shaped like the lenses in our eyes, all lentils are legumes, with the same basic nutritional benefits- more or less-depending on the variety.
 You'll find them an excellent source of